* March Only! Free Saint Patrick Ebook Here.

 Why?
 Because it explains the good and the bad.
 It sets the limits.
 Well, God did.

-When we keep our children home from institutional schools we have the freedom to choose the best books and we frequently use the Baltimore Catechism.
-It's a handy book which is why it is so popular and most of my recommendations are based upon the truths found in it.
+When we keep our children home from institutional schools we have the freedom to choose the best books like the Baltimore Catechism and the Douay Rheims Bible.
+The Baltimore is a handy book which is why it is so popular.
+Most of my recommendations are based upon the truths found in it.

 The main reason for this website is to help others learn the Catholic Faith easily.
 A helping hand with instruction and drill are always welcome, especially if it is on hand all day at anytime.